Jio Financial listing 'a mini bonus' for RIL shareholders, says Mukesh Ambani

 JFSL share price

+"JFSL will go with the India story and the story of being a digital-first institution," JFSL's non-executive chairman KV Kamath had said at the listing ceremony held in BSE.

+Minutes after listing, JFSL shares witnessed booking profits.
+Amid multiple block deals, the JFS stock hit 5 percent lower circuit limits on both exchanges.

-JFSL stock rallied 4 percent in Monday's trade ahead of the Reliance AGM.
-JFSL shares, which have been falling ever since they got listed on stock exchanges last week, climbed over 4 percent to hit a an intra-day high of Rs 222.25 on NSE.
+On Monday, the stock rallied 4 percent to hit an intra-day high of Rs 222.25 on NSE ahead of Reliance's AGM.
 The stock swung repeatedly between gains and losses in extremely volatile trading sessions.

 With today's gain, Jio Financial is commanding a market capitalisation of Rs 1.40 lakh crore, as against Rs 1.68 lakh crore at the time of its listing.